-Figure A.3.1 below illustrates the functional difference between FLUTE and ROUTE regarding FDT/ Extended FDT Instance delivery and recovery.
-It is not intended to prescribe any particular means of implementation, but is only providing a reference model.
+Figure A.3.1 illustrates the functional difference between FLUTE and ROUTE regarding FDT/ Extended FDT Instance delivery and recovery.
+It is not intended to prescribe any particular means of implementation, but only provides a reference model.

 Figure A.3.1 ROUTE distribution in file mode compared to FLUTE distribution.